Some of the church’s responses to sexual abuse by clergy have startled me. But I was surprised by the reactions of non-churchgoers as well.

 7. “The alleged victim is after a financial settlement.”

-Some will profess disbelief of any accusation, no matter how credible or numerous the sources.
+Some will profess disbelief of any accusation, no matter how credible or numerous the sources are.
 But unfortunately, sometimes, the threat of a lawsuit is the only way to force a church to address the harm done by a minister in their employ.

 3 Harmful responses concerning sexual abuse by clergy from those who do not attend a church.